caseypaquola/BigBrainWarp/docs/pages/scripts.rst

      - Specifies whether output in surface or volume space
      - Optional function for bigbrain and bigbrainsym output.
 Otherwise, defaults to the same type as the input.
      - surface, volume
+   * - out_res
+     - Resolution of output volume
+     - Optional where out_type is volume.
+Default is 1.
+     - Value provided in mm
+   * - out_dens
+     - Density of output mesh
+     - Optional where out_type is surface.
+Default is 164
+     - For fs_LR, 164 or 32

 The BigBrainWarp function currently wraps the following range of transformations